Julow/LayoutSpliter/README.md

 ### Installation

+_Not available on Package Control yet_

-`git clone` this repo in `%Sublime text location%/Packages/JulooSublimeLayout`
+`git clone` this repo in `%Sublime text location%/Packages/LayoutSpliter`

 Folder name does not matter but it must be in `Packages/`